mattijn/gprof2dot_magic/README.md

 %load_ext gprof2dot_magic
 ```

-and then the profile any line statement as a DOT graph as such:
+and then profile any line statement as a DOT graph as such:

 ```python
 %gprof2dot print('hello world')